mrbalraj007/Learning_GitHub_Action/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/AboutThis Project.md

 ![alt text](All_ScreenShot/image-4.png)

-Once you run the terraform command, then we will verify the following things to make sure everything is setup via a terraform.
+Once you run the terraform command, then we will verify the following things to make sure everything is setup properly via a terraform.

 ### <span style="color: Orange;"> Inspect the ```Cloud-Init``` logs</span>:
-Once connected to EC2 instance then you can check the status of the ```user_data``` script by inspecting the [log files](https://github.com/mrbalraj007/DevOps_free_Bootcamp/blob/main/19.Real-Time-DevOps-Project/cloud-init-output.log).
+Once connected to EC2 instance then you can check the status of the ```user_data``` script by inspecting the [log files](https://github.com/mrbalraj007/Learning_GitHub_Action/blob/main/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/03.Code_IAC_Terraform_box/cloud-init-output.log).
 ```bash
 # Primary log file for cloud-init
 sudo tail -f /var/log/cloud-init-output.log
                     or
 sudo cat /var/log/cloud-init-output.log | more
 ```
-- *If the user_data script runs successfully, you will see output logs and any errors encountered during execution.*
+  > 🔍- *If the user_data script runs successfully, you will see output logs and any errors encountered during execution.*

-- *If there’s an error, this log will provide clues about what failed.*
+  > 🔍- *If there’s an error, this log will provide clues about what failed.*

-Outcome of "```cloud-init-output.log```"
+- Verify the Outcome of "```cloud-init-output.log```"

 ### <span style="color: cyan;"> Verify the Installation